 FSC IF

-Public consultations are a key tool used by the FSC to ensure that forest certification processes and requirements are transparent, inclusive, and respectful of the rights of indigenous peoples and other social actors.
+Public consultations are a key tool used by the Forest Stewardship Council (FSC) to ensure that forest certification processes and requirements are transparent, inclusive, and respectful of the rights of indigenous peoples and other social actors.
 Through these consultations, all interested parties are invited to contribute their knowledge and experiences, thereby strengthening decisions and ensuring that solutions respond to local realities and international standards of respect and sustainability.

 This press release reiterates the information from the FSC regarding the start of the public consultation, which we present below.